steakisf/steakisf/README.md

-hello, steak, prob just gonna use this for lua scripting, byeeeee :)
+hello, steak, prob just gonna use this for lua scripting